Axinom/mosaic-media-template/services/entitlement/service/README.md

       both values.
-  - Sign up for a free GeoLite2 account at https://dev.maxmind.com/geoip/geolite2-free-geolocation-data, generate a license key and set it as value for GEOLITE2_LICENSE_KEY
+  - Sign up for a free GeoLite2 account at https://dev.maxmind.com/geoip/geolite2-free-geolocation-data, generate a license key and set it as the value for the GEOLITE2_LICENSE_KEY.
+If your service(s) run into the Maxmind daily download limit you can set up your own GEO database (proxy) cache or repository.
+You can set the URL to this service/DB as the `GEOLITE2_DOWNLOAD_URL` in your environment variables.
   - (Optionally) run `yarn setup:webhooks` to generate webhook secrets and set related values in `.env` file.
 This will enable `/entitlement` and `/manifest` webhook endpoints to be able to authenticate requests.